Power outages, canceled flights after Texas tornado outbreak

 "We had to duck and cover for two hours," she said.
 The students were seated, lined up against a wall in their classrooms and covered their heads.
 "The power went out so it was dark and hot."

-The tornado passed about 200 yards from the school, her father David Pellerin said.
+The tornado passed about 200 yards (180 meters) from the school, her father David Pellerin said.

 On Tuesday evening, the storm system moved east into Oklahoma, Arkansas and Louisiana, the weather service said.